The Dark Side Of Early Retirement

 Now that the economy is in recovery mode, it’ll be interesting to see how attitudes change towards early retirement.
 Will those who’ve short circuited their careers feel the pull to return to full time work and maximize their earnings potential again?
 I believe so.
 What about all our “lifestyle design” and “digital nomad” friends who had a rough time landing something stable they truly love?
 Possibly they’ll come back too.

 Those who are able to retire early are often cherished.
 I certainly admire those who are able to cut down their desires to the bare bones and live a very frugal lifestyle.
 I also admire those who’ve been able to strike it rich very early!
 That said, perhaps early retirement isn’t a good idea for the large majority of people.
-Let’s explore several reasons as to why people want to retire early, why they exist, as well as understand why it may not be a good idea.
+Let’s explore several reasons why people want to retire early, why they exist, as well as understand why we should all think twice about pulling the rip chord too early.
 Someone has to argue the other side, so it might as well be me.